geotools/geotools/docs/developer/conventions/test/online.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can use `docker <https://www.docker.com/>`_ to run a database flavour of your choice, some examples are given below.
-Also the Travis-CI build script shows how to install / run SQL Server, MySQL and Oracle XE (see `.travis.yml <https://github.com/geotools/geotools/blob/master/.travis.yml>`_).
+Also the GitHub workflows show how to run SQL Server, MySQL and Oracle XE (see `.github/workflows/ <https://github.com/geotools/geotools/tree/master/.github/workflows>`_).
 Using docker will prevent the hassle of local installation on your computer possibly messing up your configuration.

 Oracle XE